What size solar system is right for me?

 5. Government Financial Incentive (Solar Rebate)

 Given the larger the system size the greater the government financial benefits, it pays to put on a system that is probably a little larger than you really need.
 Why?
 You may install aircon in the future, you may buy yourself a nice electric car or scooter or put that pool in you’ve always wanted.
 You might also put in a battery that will need extra panels to cover your night-time requirements.
-For most homes this usually means a 3 or 5 kilowatt inverter and up to 6.6 kilowatts of panel capacity.
+For most homes this usually means a 5 kilowatt inverter and up to 6.6 kilowatts of panel capacity.